Krytic/Takahe/docs/usage/quickstart.rst

 Each class represents a different level of abstraction for the system.
 Most simulations will start by creating a Universe, and propagating individual BSS objects in the ensemble through time.

+This quick start guide will guide you through the most common use cases for each class.
+It is not extensive, you are referred to the more advanced docs for more guidance.

 Simulating the Universe
 -----------------------